Chas McCormick Preview, Player Props: Astros vs. Red Sox

-Chas McCormick -- with a slugging percentage of .714 in his past 10 games, including four home runs -- will be in action for the Houston Astros versus the Boston Red Sox, with Tanner Houck on the mound, on August 22 at 8:10 PM ET.
+On Wednesday, Chas McCormick (.632 slugging percentage in past 10 games, including four home runs) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Chris Sale.
+First pitch is at 8:10 PM ET.

-In his most recent appearance, he hit two homers in his previous game (going 2-for-5) against the Red Sox.
+In his last game he had a hitless performance (0-for-4 with an RBI) against the Red Sox.

 Chas McCormick Game Info & Props vs. the Red Sox